Introduction to Gurez Valley Cuisine

 Nadir Monji, an iconic eatery, brings alive the rich culinary history of Kashmiri food dishes, enticing its visitors with a variety of traditional delicacies.

-Notably, their Sheermal, a saffron-infused flatbread, exudes authentic Kashmiri flavors that resonate with the region’s culinary heritage.
+Notably, their Sheermal, a saffron-infused flatbread, exudes authentic Kashmiri flavours that resonate with the region’s culinary heritage.
 A cherished element of Kashmiri food dishes, this sweet bread is kneaded with warm milk infused with saffron, giving it a characteristic golden hue.

 Until next time, keep exploring the enticing world of food and allowing the symphony of Kashmiri cuisine to delight you!